Ykai-f/wiki_yuekai_fr_BMCU/BMCU/BMCU_Download_Center.md

 - 🟢 **For P1S using two BMCUs with external 5-way hubs**:
   - Flash `BMCU-C-0020-P-X-Series-Ext-Hub-A.bin` on BMCU #1
   - Flash `BMCU-C-0020-P-X-Series-Ext-Hub-B.bin` on BMCU #2

-##### 🗓️ Firmware Update – July 25, 2025 (v0020)

-**BMCU-C v0020 Changelog:**

-- 🛠️ Fixed incorrect LED behavior where some statuses failed to light up
-- ⚙️ Resolved issue with unexpected channel online status
-- 🔧 Corrected anti-disconnection mechanism (previously ineffective)
-- 💡 Completely reworked the LED system:
-  - Fixed flickering issues
-  - Reduced LED refresh rate to improve performance
-- 🔁 When a channel error is detected, the system now retries lighting up the red LED every 3 seconds.
-  This ensures that channels inserted **after** the BMCU has entered working state will still be detected visually.

 If you have any questions or suggestions, feel free to reach out to the community or our support group.
 We’re committed to continuously improving the BMCU firmware experience.